89luca89/distrobox/docs/useful_tips.md

 distrobox enter --root waydroid
 ```

-Once started, waydroid is automatically executed via Systemd, check for the process to finish
+Once started, Waydroid is automatically executed via Systemd.
+Check for the process to finish using
-using `systemctl status waydroid-init` command, then start using waydroid with:
+the `systemctl status waydroid-init` command, then start using Waydroid with:

 ```bash
 ewaydroid --help
 ```

-make sure to use the `ewaydroid` command each time you have to work with waydroid, this command
+Make sure to use the `ewaydroid` command each time you need to work with Waydroid.
+This command is a
-is a wrapper which sets the proper environment variables to make it works with the host D-Bus.
+wrapper that sets the proper environment variables to make it work with the host D-Bus.

 ## Using host's Podman or Docker inside a Distrobox